-Street.
-This 18,500 sq. ft. facility was built in 2005 application software such as word processing, and the use of the national Interlibrary Loan and comprises stacks, study rooms, and two large and a number of on-line databases/resources. conference rooms.
+The library is located at 907 N. Washington Street.
+This 18,500 sq. ft. facility was built in 2005 and comprises stacks, study rooms, and two large conference rooms.
 The library is open daily for a total of 68 hours each week.
-The library provides The Lexington Public Library provides a number four part-time employees.
+The library provides service to the residents of Lexington and by contract to nonresident borrowers from rural Dawson County for a \$5 membership fee.
+The library staff includes five full-time employees and four part-time employees.